Andrew Benintendi Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 24th in baseball in home runs allowed (188 total, 1.3 per game).
+- Royals pitchers combine to rank 24th in baseball in home runs surrendered (188 total, 1.3 per game).

-- In his most recent time out on Tuesday, the right-hander tossed five innings against the Chicago White Sox, giving up six earned runs while surrendering nine hits.
+- The righty last pitched on Tuesday against the Chicago White Sox, when he tossed five innings, allowing six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.